-2.58.
+- 2.59.
 The client is the organization or person responsible for hiring the operating organization (the well logging company) to perform well logging work.
 The client is often the organization or person responsible for the well or drilling site or facility.
-The client should always use an operating organization that is authorized by the regulatory body in accordance with the regulatory requirements for well logging involving radiation sources.

-2.59.
-The client should give the operating organization sufficient time to plan the work and to carry it out safely, and to enable compliance with any requirements to notify the regulatory body in advance of the work.

-2.60.
-The client should not impose conditions or limitations that would hinder the operating organization from performing well logging work in a safe manner.
+The client should always use an operating organization that is authorized by the regulatory body in accordance with the regulatory requirements for well logging involving radiation sources. - 2.60.
+The operating organization should insist on sufficient time to plan the work and to perform it safely, and to enable compliance with any requirements to notify the regulatory body in advance of the work. - 2.61.
+The operating organization should not accept conditions or limitations that would hinder it from performing well logging work in a safe manner.
 The client should ensure that well logging work is coordinated with other work on the site, to minimize the risks to workers arising from site specific hazards and to minimize radiation exposure of other workers on the site.
 There should be special coordination if more than one operating organization is working on the client's site at one time.
-A 'permit-to-work system' can facilitate communication and coordination of different activities on the same site.
+A 'permit-to-work' system can facilitate communication and coordination of different activities on the same site. - 2.62.

-2.61.
 The client is responsible for ensuring a safe working environment in the locations where access might be necessary by the well logging company.
-The client is also responsible for informing visiting workers about safety issues that are site specific, and should provide the visiting workers with any necessary training, in accordance with regulatory requirements.
+The client is also responsible for informing visiting workers about safety issues that are site specific, and should provide the visiting workers with any necessary training, in accordance with regulatory requirements. - 2.63.

-2.62.
 If radioactive sources are to be stored temporarily on the client's site, both the client and the operating organization should ensure that the storage facilities are safe and secure, and that any necessary authorizations are obtained from the regulatory body.
 Procedures for gaining access to the source storage facility should be clearly defined for the client and the operating organization and adhered to.
-(See also Section 8).
+(See also Section 8.)

-2.63.
+2.64.
 In the event of an incident involving the well logging tools with a potential for exposure of individuals to radiation, the client should extend all necessary cooperation to the operating organization to manage the incident in compliance with regulatory requirements (see Section 13).